LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Experiments

 \paragraph{Task setup} For each MuJoCo environments, we employ \texttt{expert-v2}, \texttt{medium-v2}, and \texttt{random-v2} from D4RL datasets~\citep{fu2020d4rl}.
 Across all environments, we consider three tasks, each of which uses different imperfect demonstrations while sharing the same expert observations.
 First, we construct the state-only expert demonstration $D^E=\{(s,s')_i\}_{i=1}^{N_E}$ using the first 5 trajectories in \texttt{expert-v2}.
 Then, we use trajectories in \texttt{expert-v2}, \texttt{medium-v2}, and \texttt{random-v2} to construct imperfect demonstrations with different ratios.
 We denote the composition of imperfect demonstrations as $(X,Y,Z)$ in the title of each subplot in Figure~\ref{fig:mujoco}, which means that the imperfect dataset consists of $X$ trajectories from \texttt{expert-v2}, $Y$ trajectories from \texttt{medium-v2}, and $Z$ trajectories from \texttt{random-v2}.

-\paragraph{Evaluation metric} For each environment, the normalized score is measured by $100\times\frac{\texttt{score}-\texttt{random score}}{\texttt{expert score}-\texttt{random score}}$, where the \texttt{expert score} and \texttt{random score} are average returns of trajectories in \texttt{expert-v2} and \texttt{random-v2}, respectively.
-We evaluate average and standard error of normalized score over five random seeds.

 \paragraph{Results} Figure~\ref{fig:mujoco} summarizes that the empirical results of LobsDICE and baselines on continuous control tasks.
 We first remark that LobsDICE (blue) significantly outperforms OPOLO (green) in all tasks across all domains, although both LobsDICE and OPOLO are DICE-based algorithms.
-The failure of OPOLO comes from its numerical instability due to its dependence on nested optimization and using out-of-distribution action values during training.
-In contrast, LobsDICE solves a single minimization \eqref{eq:main_fenchel_objective} while it does not involve any evaluation on out-of-distribution actions, thus it is optimized stably.
+The failure of OPOLO comes from its numerical instability due to its dependence on nested optimization and using OOD action values during training.
+In contrast, LobsDICE solves a single minimization \eqref{eq:main_fenchel_objective} while it does not involve any evaluation on OOD actions, thus it is optimized stably.
+IQ-Learn (purple) also suffers from numerical instability due to the usage of OOD action values during training, showing poor performance similar to OPOLO.
+RCE (brown) tends to stay in a few states that are easy to reach in the offline setting, rather than following the entire expert trajectories.
 Naive BC on imperfect demonstrations (black) is inherently suboptimal since it does not consider distribution-matching with the expert's observation at all.
 While BCO (orange) exploits the expert's demonstrations with the inferred actions by the IDM, its policy learning is done only on the very scarce expert dataset (i.e. 5 trajectories), which makes the algorithm perform not well.
 DemoDICEfO (red) exploits both expert demonstrations (where the missing actions are filled with the IDM) and the abundant imperfect demonstrations, but its performance is affected by the quality of the learned IDM.
-We empirically observe that the IDM error (on the true expert data) increases as the proportion of the non-expert data (i.e. \texttt{medium-v2} and \texttt{random-v2}) increases, resulting in performance degradation of DemoDICEfO.
+We empirically observe that the IDM error (on the true expert data) increases as the proportion of the non-expert data (i.e. \texttt{medium-v2} and \texttt{random-v2}) increases, resulting in performance degradation of both BCO and DemoDICEfO.
 Finally, LobsDICE is the only algorithm that was able to fully recover the expert's performance regardless of the increase of non-expert data in the imperfect demonstrations, significantly outperforming baseline algorithms.
 This result highlights the effectiveness of our method that solves a state-transition stationary matching problem in a principled manner.
+We provide additional experiments in Appendix~\ref{app:additinoal_experiments}.